Annual Review 2021–22

 The Uluru Statement is a gift, an invitation for all Australians to walk alongside Aboriginal and Torres Strait Islander peoples toward a better future.
 It calls for recognition of the sovereignty of Aboriginal and Torres Strait Islander peoples and the opportunity for their voices to be heard.

-We make this commitment through our Reconciliation actions and encourage our people and our community to do the same, based on the principles of Voice, Treaty and Truth.
+We make this commitment through our Reconciliation Action Plan (RAP) and encourage our people and our community to do the same, based on the principles of Voice, Treaty and Truth.
+You can find out more about our Reconciliation Action Plan (RAP) page.